selimslab/selimslab.github.io/_NOTES/arts/philosophy/the-less-the-better.md

 ---

-“This is a matter of freedom.
+"This is a matter of freedom.
 If you don’t have many possessions then you don’t need to work all your life like a slave to sustain them, and therefore you have more time for yourself.”

 — Jose Mujica, 40th President of Uruguay